Rosuav/20SideOut/README.md

 driven by text files.

 Notes in this file will be spoiler-free.
-If you read the internal notes in [their own file](NOTES.md), you may expose yourself to spoilers both for the original movie and for the webcomic.
-Also, stuff may change (in the webcomic, not the movie) prior to release.
+If you read the internal notes in [their own file](notes/NOTES.md), you may expose yourself to spoilers both for the original movie and for the webcomic.
+Also, stuff may change (in the comic, not the movie) prior to release.

 The Setting